I Started A Hair-Extensions Empire — Now I'm Giving Away $100K To Women In Need

 Advertisement

 I was 23, the year was 2011, and I was a recent college graduate.
 I lived in New York City at the time and it was really tough to get a job after the financial crisis.
 I got an offer to work at an advertising agency, but I ended up turning it down because I just felt intuitively that being stuck in the corporate world was not for me.
 I wanted to keep in the gig economy.
 I grew up with a single mother who was in and out of jail on small charges; she had two to three jobs at all times, and she was always hustling, so I think I picked that up from her.
+(She's since turned her life around and we have a great relationship — we even work together.)

 I was looking for every side hustle there was to make money on my own schedule, doing plus-size modeling and appearing on reality TV — anywhere I could get cash.
 I just knew I didn’t want to subscribe to the same day-in, day-out life, but I was like, What am I going to do?
 I have to make money.
 I've got to figure this out.